panwallet/panwallet-android/README.md

 ###monacoin done right

-This is the Monacoin port of the breadwallet Android app, which can be found [here](https://github.com/breadwallet/breadwallet-android).
+This is the monacoin port of the breadwallet Android app, which can be found [here](https://github.com/breadwallet/breadwallet-android).

 #####a completely standalone monacoin wallet: